OYCN/OnnxEditorV2/README.md

 ![main workflow](https://github.com/OYCN/OnnxEditorV2/actions/workflows/all.yml/badge.svg)

-# We will refactor this project by python: https://github.com/OYCN/OnnxEditorV3
+> We will refactor this project by python: https://github.com/OYCN/OnnxEditorV3, but the performance is soo weak

 > Developing
 >